 Members of the family do all the handwork in the vineyard.
 They try to use organic sprays to the extent possible.
 Cornell came and gave them advice on how to plant a vineyard, including the orientation of the vine rows, the density, the recommended varieties for the location, and so on.
 Spacing is about 8 by 8, with original fescue between the rows.
 Soil pH was just right so that no input was needed to neutralize the soil.
 According to Ryan, the Cornell team told them that rootstock 101-14 would work best in their soil and then provided a list of the vines and clones that they thought would do well on that stock.
 [101-14 is a rootstock that was developed in France and released in 1882 by hybridizers Millardet and de Grasset.
 It is the result of an interspecific cross between V. riparia and V. rupestris.
 It produces moderate vigor in scions—the vine cuttings that are grafted to the stock—and has very good resistance to the devastating root louse Phylloxera, scourge of European-variety vineyards.]

 Cornell wasn’t the only source of good advice for Robibero.
-Another was John Whiteman, from Crop Protection Services in Marlborough.
-When they were thinking of digging up the soil and mixing shale and other matter, then grading to aerate the soil, Whiteman made an important observation: “You know what?
+Another was John Wightman, from Nutrien Ag Solutions in Milton, NY.
+When they were thinking of digging up the soil and mixing shale and other matter, then grading to aerate the soil, Wightman made an important observation: “You know what?
 It took nature ten million years to create that soil.
 Don’t mess with it.
 Just put in some drainage . . . .”
 He went on to explain that the colloids in the soil [the chemically most active part of soil] took millions of years to develop.
 Bringing in topsoil would not improve the vineyard because vines grow well in soil that may be too poor for other plants.

 So, Robibero is dealing with the land that it has by providing the drainage needed because there is lots of clay there and vines don’t like wet feet.